 Western investors and media like to call iQIYI the “Netflix of China”.
-Beyond being streaming video providers, however, Netflix and iQIYI (pronounced “ee-chee-yee”) are quite different.
+Beyond being streaming video providers and shunning traditional live TV and formats bound to time-slotted TV guides, Netflix and iQIYI (pronounced “ee-chee-yee”) are quite different.
 Netflix is a monolith focused on global growth with little interest in fostering its users’ social engagement.
 By contrast, iQIYI uses its social media platform to offer China’s domestic audience a range of products and services.

 Different Revenue Sources